kestal/univers/Magic/About magic.md

 However, if pushed to much, they can also faint and even die.
 Nevertheless, they can defend themselves from the caster in a sort of mental duel.

-The magical beast feel the praeter in a natural and strong way, while the elves are more uniques.
+The magical beast feel the praeter in a natural and strong way, while the elves are more unique.

 # Art of magic